DFE-Digital/teaching-vacancies/documentation/disaster-recovery.md

 ## Data loss

 In the case of a data loss, we need to recover the data as soon as possible in order to resume normal service.
+Declare a major incident and document the incident timelines as you go along.

 The application's database is a postgres instance, which resides on PaaS.
 This provides a point-in-time backup with the resolution of 1 second, available between 5min and 7days ago - this is not applicable to postgres `tiny` plans.
 We can use terraform to create a new database using a point-in-time backup of the affacted database instance.